 A: Coming from New Jersey, a train ride from New York City, I can say the cost of living is so much better in Belgium!
-We pay less for a 4-bedroom house and a huge a yard than what we paid for a small 3-bedroom apartment with an alley kitchen and no yard in Jersey.
+We pay less for a four-bedroom house and a huge yard than we paid for a small three-bedroom apartment with an alley kitchen and no yard in Jersey.

 I also feel that anyone can eat well for cheaper here than in the US.
 As I mentioned, restaurants are very reasonably priced for what you get.
 Also, taking the time – and pleasure – to go to local markets and specialty shops can cost you less than going to a huge supermarket, not to mention how much better it all tastes!